zesterer/tao/README.md

     <img src="https://raw.githubusercontent.com/zesterer/tao/master/misc/example.png" alt="Demo of Tao's features"/>
 </a>

+For more example programs, see...

+- `examples/hello.tao`: Hello world in Tao
+- `examples/adventure.tao`: A text adventure game written in Tao
+- `examples/brainfuck.tao`: A brainfuck interpreter written in Tao

 ## Goals

 Right now, Tao is a hobby project and I have no plans to turn it into a production-worthy language.
 This may change as